isomerpages/enterprisesg-sac-old/README.md

 The _services folder contains the files of all the sub-links in the 'Services' page.
 The name of each file is preceded with a numbering system  (e.g. '0-overview.md') so that the desired order of the sub-link pages can be displayed in the left navigation section of each page.
 Files which have alphabets after the numbers (e.g. '0a-auditing-organisation.md') are second-level inner sub-link pages.

-Most of the pages follow the Isomerpages leftnav-page-content template layout.
+Most of the pages follow the Isomerpages 'leftnav-page-content' template layout.
 More details for editing each page can be viewed in the official [Isomer documentation for inner page](https://isomer.gov.sg/documentation/inner-page/overview/).

 ### Editing 'Training Services - Recent Courses / Workshops / Seminars' Page
 The 'Recent Courses / Workshops / Seminars' page contains a table listing the date and title of the latest training courses.
 Each entry in the 'title' column is linked to a course details page that can be edited by editing the corresponding file in the newsroom/courses/_posts folder.
 New courses can be added by creating a new file in that folder (see the [Isomer documentation on creating a new post](https://isomer.gov.sg/documentation/resources/creating-a-new-post/) for more details).